 The District may obtain a municipal certificate insurance policy (an "Insurance Policy") which, if obtained, would insure the scheduled payment of principal of and interest on to the Bonds when due.
-The District's decision whether or not to obtain such a policy will be made at or about the time of the pricing of the Bonds and will be based upon, among other things, market conditions at the time of such pricing.
-No assurance can be given as to whether the District will obtain such a policy, and, if so, whether such policy will cover all or less than all of the Bonds.
+The District's decision whether or not to obtain an Insurance Policy will be made at or about the time of the pricing of the Bonds and will be based upon, among other things, market conditions at the time of such pricing.
+No assurance can be given as to whether the District will obtain such an Insurance Policy, and, if so, whether such Insurance Policy will cover all or less than all of the Bonds.